edwin170/downr1n/README.md

 # How do i jailbreak it ?

-- jailbreak with pogo: ./downr1n --downgrade (YourVer = 14.3) --jailbreak
+- jailbreak with pogo: ./downr1n --jailbreak (YourVer = 14.3)

-- taurine: ./downr1n --downgrade (YourVer = 14.3) --jailbreak --taurine
+- taurine: ./downr1n --jailbreak (YourVer = 14.3) --taurine

 # Credits